rachhouse/vogon/README.md

 ![vogon system diagram](https://raw.githubusercontent.com/rachhouse/vogon/improve-README/docs/_static/vogon_system.svg)

 `vogon` sets you up with a container that you can connect to via a terminal.
-Within the container, you can execute your code, run your tests, and play with your code in [JupyterLab](http://jupyterlab.io).
+Within the container, you can execute your library code, run your tests, and play with your library code in [JupyterLab](http://jupyterlab.io).

 And, bonus, if you are using [VS Code](https://code.visualstudio.com), you can just connect to the Docker container directly via the [**Remote - Containers** plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers), and use the installed Poetry virtualenv as your Python interpreter.
 This is totally rad.